amithr/amithr.github.io/index.md

 After university I worked as software developer for 4 years, but I quit to work as a teacher of English and Computer Science for 4 years in Vietnam and Kyrgyzstan.
 Now I'm looking to work as a developer again.

+:computer:
-Specialties: React, Python, PHP (Symphony, Laravel), AWS, Docker, DevOps
+Specialties: React, Python (Flask), PHP (Symphony, Laravel) Familiar with: Git, Docker, AWS, Python (Django), Node.js

-I also create Python and computer science-related tutorials on my Youtube channel, [The CS Classroom](https://www.youtube.com/c/TheCSClassroom/).
+:tv: I also create Python and computer science-related tutorials on my Youtube channel, [The CS Classroom](https://www.youtube.com/c/TheCSClassroom/).

-You can read more about me at my personal blog, [amith.life](http://amith.life).
+:pencil2: You can read more about me at my personal blog, [amith.life](http://amith.life).

 # Portfolio

-## Olio
+## Olio :alarm_clock:
 Technologies used: React, Firebase, Mobx (State Management)
 Deployment: Firebase